 The Professional Science and Engineering (S&E) Society Fellows Program enlists professional scientists and engineers with an interest in policy and international affairs to further the diplomacy and development policies of the United States.
 Fellows contribute their science and technology expertise to the policymaking process by working directly in an office at the Department of State.

-The Professional S&E Society Fellows Program was established in 2001 by the Science and Technology Adviser to the Secretary of State to support of the goal of strengthening the science and technology expertise at the Department of State.
+The Fellowship was established in 2001 by the Science and Technology Adviser to the Secretary of State to support of the goal of strengthening the science and technology expertise at the Department of State.
 Fellows are members of the sponsoring societies, which currently include the American Institute of Physics (AIP) and the Institute of Electrical and Electronics Engineers (IEEE).
-Salaries and benefits are paid by the societies.
-Other science, technology and engineering associations are consulting with E/STAS about establishing similar programs.
+Salaries and benefits are paid by the societies for the year that they serve at the Department.